jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 #### Rule 3: Interfaces can not Have an Implementation

 Encircle offers no way to enforce that the interface object has no implementations.
 Period.
-You can put implementations in interfaces, only they will never be used.
+You can put implementations in interfaces, only they might never be used.

 Something must be considered here compared to other programming languages.
 In other programming languages the implementation of an interface is composed of method implementations and private members.
 In Encircle, method implementations are considered *private content*.
 So in Encircle the interface and implementation are distinguished by separating the public content from the private content.

-So how this translated to implementations inside interface objects: if you make something inside an interface object private, it will never be used.
+So how this translated to implementations inside interface objects: if you make something inside an interface object private, it might never be used.
 You can make the private content usable again by either making it public again or by making the object usable as a class or plainly as a object.

 #### Gruesome